ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim contains descriptions, lists, evidence or measurements of the software that exists on the entity.
 The defining characteristic of this claim is that its contents are created by processes on the entity that inventory, measure or otherwise characterize the software on the entity.
 The contents of this claim do not originate from the software manufacturer.

-In most cases the contents of this claim are signed as part of attestation signing, but independent signing in addition to the attestation signing is not ruled out when a particular evidence format supports it.

 This claim uses the same mechanism for identification of the type of the swevidence as is used for the type of the manifest in the manifests claim.
 It also uses the same byte string based mechanism for containing the claim and easing the hand off to a processing library.